-• When sufficient jobs have been loaded to fill a certain percentage of the sheet or line.
+When sufficient jobs have been loaded to fill a certain percentage of the sheet or line.

 You can define a custom media format that is smaller than the media format inserted in the printer.
 This can be useful if you are printing on roll media and want to create a nesting when a certain percentage of the sheet is full.
+For more information, see the Quick Start Guide.